skoolkid/skoolkit/sphinx/source/skool-macros.rst

 See :ref:`stringParameters` for details on alternative ways to supply the ``true`` and ``false`` output strings.

-See :ref:`numericParameters` for details on the replacement fields that may be used in the ``expr`` parameter.

 +---------+----------------------------------------------------------------+
 | Version | Changes                                                        |